Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 54.5-point total in five of eight games (62.5%) this season.
+- Oregon State and its opponents have combined to score more than 54.5 points in five of eight games this season.

-- Colorado's games have gone over 54.5 points in only one opportunity this season.
+- Colorado and its opponents have combined to score more than 54.5 points in one game this season.

 - The two teams combine to average 50.8 points per game, 3.7 less than the total in this contest.